 Pity the poor consumer looking to get started with his first turntable when also faced with such mixed messages.

-I recently put myself in his shoes and immediately chose to look past the high cost of software when starting a record collection.
+Recently, I put myself in the entry-level turntable buyer’s shoes and opted to look past the high cost of software when starting a record collection.
 The average new release LP [see footnote 2] goes out into record store display racks for around US$30.
 That same cash in the streaming world will buy you six weeks of Tidal Hifi’s “CD quality” tier.

 Our newcomer isn’t your average millennial – he’s thirty-something, has a little more disposable income nowadays.
 Some of his favourite artists include The White Stripes, LCD Soundsystem and Joanna Newsom.
 His favourite album of all time is Radiohead’s In Rainbows.
 Our newcomer has already sourced loudspeakers and amplifier, the latter sporting an in-built phono stage.
 The final piece of the puzzle remains an entry-level turntable.
 What to buy?